 The Subsea War

-'Accidental' severing of undersea cables or pipelines now seems an almost daily occurrence, but how reliant are we on this infrastructure?
-What steps are being taken to protect it?
+'Accidental' severing of undersea cables or pipelines seems an almost daily occurrence.
+But how reliant are we on this infrastructure and what steps are being taken to protect it?

-The 'accidental' severing of undersea cables or pipelines seem an almost daily occurrence these days but how reliant are we on this infrastructure, how much of it is there and what steps are being taken to protect it?
-Business and Economics editor Douglas Fraser investigates who might be behind these thinly veiled acts of hybrid warfare and what their motivation might be.
+The 'accidental' severing of undersea cables or pipelines seems an almost daily occurrence these days.
+But how reliant are we on this infrastructure, how much of it is there, and what steps are being taken to protect it?
+Business and Economics editor Douglas Fraser investigates who might be behind these thinly veiled acts of sabotage and what their motivation might be.

 Presenter Douglas Fraser